RACED IN: ELMS - LMP2

-Duncan Tappy is an endurance racing driver and Formula Renault 2.0 UK champion who is now racing in the European Le Mans Series with United Autosports.
+Duncan Tappy is an endurance racing driver and Formula Renault 2.0 UK champion who raced in the 2022 European Le Mans Series with United Autosports.

 For Duncan, motorsport was part of growing up, going to the track with his dad who enjoyed grasstrack and rallying.
 It wasn’t long until Tappy wanted to get into the hotseat himself, starting in karting and then progressing in single seaters – notably, winning the Formula Ford Festival in 2005.

 The same year, Tappy contested the 2005 British Formula Ford Championship, claiming 10 wins out of 20 race starts and coming home in a hard-fought second place overall.
 Off the back of his achievements, Duncan was shortlisted for the McLaren Autosport BRDC Award.
 The accolades kept on coming too, with victory in the 2007 Formula Renault UK Championship.

 Over the following years, Tappy raced in a range of race series including Indy Lights (2009), Auto GP (2010) and a wealth of GT championships.
 In 2020, he made the move to prototype racing, joining United Autosports to contest the European Le Mans Series.
 Next stop was the 2021 Asian Le Mans Series where Tappy and team won three podiums in four rounds, clinching second place in the championship.

 He is fast, reliable and a good guy to have around.